rdtarvin/RADseq_Quito_2017/missing-data-script.md

 	#for .stru file format, organized similar to nexus phased haplotypes, the first two columns are data that need to be kept/printed (ind.names, pops), third row begins loci.

+RDT - can you provide an example file that would need to be filtered?